Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/coronavirus/exercises.md

 In the conclusion of part 2 of this module, we mentioned that the surface of the surface of viruses and host cells are “fuzzy” because they are covered by structures called glycans.
 As you may expect, SARS-CoV and SARS-CoV-2 are also covered by this "glycan shield", where glycosylation of surface antigens allows the virus to hide from antibody detection.
 In this simple exercise, we will use VMD to visualize glycans on the spike protein of both viruses.
 First, we will need to download the protein sturctures of the SARS-CoV spike protein (PDB entry: <a href="https://www.rcsb.org/structure/5XLR" target="_blank">5xlr</a> and the SARS-CoV-2 spike protein (PDB entry: <a href="https://www.rcsb.org/structure/6VXX" target="_blank">6vxx</a>.
 Load each structure into VMD and go to *Graphics>Representations*.
 For VMD, there is no specific keyword to select glycans, so we will use a workaround using the keywords: "not protein and not water".
 Create the representation and play around with the visualization.
 Assuming that all the non-proteins are glycans, which structure contains the most number of glycans?
 Do you think this supports SARS-CoV-2's higher infectivity compared to SARS-CoV?

-* Good exercise: find centroid of a given shape.
+* Good exercise: find center of mass of a given shape.

 * exercise: compute RMSD.